theogwo/HeadTTS/README.md

 module.

 - **Cons**: WebGPU is only supported by default in Chrome and Edge desktop browsers.
-Takes time to load (the first time) and uses a lot of memory.
+Takes time to load on first load and uses a lot of memory.
 WebGPU support in onnxruntime-node is still experimental and not released, so server-side inference is relatively slow.
 English is currently the only supported language.